Originally published January 19, 2015

 An Uncomfortable Scene

 The so-called ‘botched’ execution of Clayton Darrell Lockett occurred on April 29, 2014 when according to Wikipedia: “he suffered a heart attack after a failed execution by lethal injection in the U.S. state of Oklahoma.”

 I don’t exactly see how it was a failure, since in the end, “The wages of sin is death,” (Romans 6:23) “…and he died.”(Genesis 5:5) But that’s what they call it.

 Lockett, aged 38, who was convicted in 2000 of murder, rape, and kidnapping, was observed moaning, twitching, and attempting to lift his head in pain after he was supposed to be unconscious.

 In the book, Last Words of Saints and Sinners, Herbert Lockyer provides a compilation of ancient and not-so-ancient accounts of both saved and damned on their deathbeds.
 If you’ve ever wondered if trusting Jesus Christ to save you is real, you need to get this book.

-This book does not condemn those as saved or lost to give the reader a bias one way or the other.
-It simply categorizes by historical occupation, age in which they lived, and their manner of life, and then lists their last, dying words.
+This book does not condemn those as saved or lost when listing their last words to give the reader a bias one way or the other.
+It simply categorizes by historical occupation, age in which they lived, and their manner of life, and then recounts their last, dying words.